Artist's Choice: Epoxy vs Air Dry Clay for Sculpture

-That being said once dry/cured, both types can be sanded, drilled, carved, so you can easily go in a cut away parts and re-sculpt.
+That being said once dry/cured, both types can be sanded, drilled, carved, so you can easily cut away parts and re-sculpt.

-There are some who say that epoxy clays give them skin reactions, and it is not unlikely since they can utilize organic compounds to trigger the chemical reaction for the curing process.
+There are some who say that epoxy clays give them skin reactions, and it is not unlikely since they often utilize organic compounds to trigger the chemical reaction for the curing process.

 Companies advise that the two-parts be mixed with gloves on (which I always do because it is a pain in the a** to wash the residue off), though many veterans swear they don't wear them and have suffered no ill affects.

 Air dry clays like Premier and Creative Paperclay are completely non-toxic.
-I am a brush-licker, so I am grateful for this.
-I am not howver suggesting you supplement your regular diet with clay.
+I am a brush-licker, so I am grateful for this - I am not however suggesting you supplement your regular diet with clay.

 Epoxy clays generally cure stronger than air day clays, but consequently they are also heavier.
 This is neither good or bad, just something to be aware of.